leedeen01/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY pr/PREMIUM_NAME PREMIUM_AMOUNT [t/TAG]…​`

 * Please note that the double quote (") and apostrophe (') are treated as special characters in the input.
 When used within the input, such as in " " (with a space inside the quotes), they do not represent a space.
 Instead, they are treated literally as the quote or apostrophe characters themselves.
+* All inputs to the fields will be automatically trimmed.
+This means that any extra spaces at the beginning or end of the input will be removed.
+For example, if the address entered is ` Block 581 `, it will be trimmed to `Block 581`.
 * n/Name
   * Names should only contain alphanumeric characters and spaces, and it should not be blank
 * p/PHONE_NUMBER